Chavin, Latitude Geometry, and Astronomy

 Arcs today from the Second Pylon entrance of Karnak's Great Hypostyle Hall to Teotihuacan's Piramide de la Luna and to the Cholula Pyramid average 114.59147° or circumference divided by 3.1415951, within 10 meters of expressing pi precisely.
 From Machu Picchu Torreon the Tikal III and Karnak Luxor Pylon arcs precisely express the ratio one to pi.
 At Teotihuacan's Quetzalcoatl Pyramid the e-w ratio to the Intihuatana and to Karnak's Mut Temple is 1.0 : 0.200001.
 Spanning the Atlantic makes plate tectonics a significant variable in considering accuracy.
 And the older the monuments the greater the tectonic motion factor in considering accuracy of present relationships.
 I include a tectonics folder in the KML file modeling Chavin's motion since the Neolithic, about the time the Giza pyramids were built (east of Chavin 108.31 degrees, cosine = -0.314159).

 With the Teotihuacan, Machu Picchu, Karnak triad of monumental sites another utility of shifting decimals is noted, expressing several very different constant values.
-From the Moon Pyramid the arcs ratio to Cerro Machu Picchi and to the Hypostyle Hall equals 1.0 : 0.3652432, within eight meters of precisely expressing the numerical string for days per year.
-Even though 365.24 and 0.003650 are very different numbers, with the decimals shifted both have accurate representation in arcs ratios presented by the same three monument complexes.
+From the Moon Pyramid the arcs ratio to Cerro Machu Picchi and to the Hypostyle Hall equals 1.0 : 0.365236.
+Even though 365.24 and 0.003650 are very different numbers, with the decimals shifted both are represented in ratios presented by the same three monument complexes.

 Figure 12.
 Tikal, Cahokia, and Tiwanaku.